-4. Long-term Debt
+3. Long-term Debt

-On May 10, 2010, we entered into a loan and security agreement, or the Loan Agreement, with Oxford Finance Corporation, or Oxford, under which we borrowed \$15.0 million at a stated interest rate of 12.87 percent.

-Our obligations under the Loan Agreement were secured by a first priority security interest in substantially all of our assets, other than our intellectual property and we also had agreed not to pledge or otherwise encumber our intellectual property.
+In May 2010, we entered into a loan and security agreement, or the Loan Agreement, with Oxford Finance Corporation, or Oxford, under which we borrowed \$15.0 million at a stated interest rate of 12.87 percent.
+Our obligations under the Loan Agreement were secured by a first priority security interest in substantially all of our assets, other than our intellectual property, and we also agreed not to pledge or otherwise encumber our intellectual property assets.
 Our obligations under the Loan Agreement were guaranteed on a senior secured basis by Avigen.
 The Loan Agreement also contained certain restrictive covenants.

-Pursuant to the Loan Agreement, we issued to Oxford a warrant to purchase up to 198,020 shares of our common stock.
-This warrant is exercisable, immediately, in whole or in part, has a per share exercise price of \$6.06 and may be exercised on a cashless basis.
+Pursuant to the Loan Agreement, we issued to Oxford a warrant to purchase up to 198,020 shares of our common stock, par value \$0.001 per share.
+The warrant is exercisable, immediately, in whole or in part, has a per share exercise price of \$6.06 and may be exercised on a cashless basis.
 The warrant will terminate on the earlier of May 10, 2017 or the closing date of a merger or consolidation transaction in which we are not the surviving entity.
-In addition, the warrant and debt instrument were immediately separable and issued separately; thus, we accounted for the warrant as a component of stockholders' equity as the agreement required settlement in shares and under no provision of the agreement are we required to settle the warrant in cash.
+In addition, the warrant and debt instrument were immediately separable and issued separately.
+We accounted for the warrant as a component of stockholders' equity as the agreement required settlement in shares and under no provision of the agreement are we required to settle the warrant in cash.